TheCl3m/PortableArcade/docs/index.md

 ![Glove 3D](/PortableArcade/assets/gant3d.png)

 ## Laser cutted parts
-Our main box and the box who will hold the steering wheel are being made with a laser cutter.
+Our main box and the box holding the steering wheel are being made with a laser cutter.
 The following section will show all the sketches done in fusion 360 needing to be exported as dxf files.

 * Steering wheel Box
 * Main box